espocrm/documentation/docs/development/model.md

     return Dep.extend({

         setup: function () {
-            let entityType = 'Account';
+            const entityType = 'Account';

             // use wait to hold off rendering until model is loaded
             this.wait(
                 this.getModelFactory().create(entityType)
                     .then(model => {
-                        let entityType = model.entityType; // entityType property is set by the factory
+                        const entityType = model.entityType; // entityType property is set by the factory

                         this.model = model;
                         model.id = this.options.id;